Latin American and Caribbean Feminist Encuentros: Sixth Encounter, Costa del Sol, El Salvador, 1993

 The Sixth Encuentro was held in Costa del Sol, El Salvador in 1993 and was plagued by attempts from conservative factions in El Salvador to shut down the conference.
 A right-wing magazine called Gente claimed that all of the participants were lesbian and "possibly infected with AIDs" and several participants received death threats.
 The 1,500 participants showed up anyway and there were no violent incidents.
 The attempt to stop the encuentro had the opposite effect, bringing publicity and recognition to the women's struggle for equality and a life free from violence.
 For the first time, Afro-Caribbean women attended as did Andean indigenous women.
 Through the various workshops, the women focused on methods to incorporate women's diversity in building the movement and avenues to work inside and outside patriarchal systems.

 Having thought the issue of whether feminism was an elitist movement was behind them, participants reminded of the divide when women from poverty-stricken, rural environments complained about the posh accommodations.
 In addition, coming just after the end of the Salvadoran Civil War, revolutionary dogmatism resurfaced and organizers worked to regain ground about inclusiveness.
 A major development at the conference was the discussion of preparation for the World Conference on Women, 1995 to be held in Beijing.
-Many of the participant at the encuentro were unaware of the UN Decade for Women and were fearful of accepting money from United States Agency for International Development (USAID) to attend, given the inverntionist US policies in Latin America of the past.
+Many of the participant at the encuentro were unaware of the UN Decade for Women and were fearful of accepting money from United States Agency for International Development (USAID) to attend, given the interventionist US policies in Latin America of the past.
 They were in agreement that the NGO Forum leader should not be the conservative Chilean businesswoman who had been appointed to head the Latin discussion in Beijing, but were not in agreement with the way that some members had gone about replacing the Chilean with a feminist without bringing nominations to the group at large.
 Overall, enthusiasm to participate in Beijing was high and participants left the conference making plans to attend.